Here is the definition that the Content Marketing Institute gives:

 A great deal, as it turns out.

 Each post you publish is yet another page for Google to crawl and index.
 Having more pages in the index increases the chances that someone will discover your content in the search results, driving more organic traffic to your landing pages.
+In order to drive these organic results, using an ongoing SEO service in Perth will help you outrank your competitors.

 More targeted traffic translates to more leads and sales.